dalehenrich/RowanSample5/README.md

 There are two packages per symbol dictionary `*-Core` and `*-Extensions`

-There is a single package `*-GlobalExtensions` that contains the extension methods for Globals
+There is a single package `RowanSample5-GlobalsExtensions` that contains the extension methods for Globals.

 ### `_monolithic` configuration/package structure

 In this option there is a single monolithic symbol dictionary where all code is stored.

-There is a single package per user `*-Core` that includes the users' classes and extension methods.
+There is a single package per user `*-Core` that includes the user's classes and extension methods.

+There is a single package `RowanSample5-GlobalsExtensions` that contains the extension methods for Globals.